gentrace/gentrace-node/README.md

                           └─────────────────────────────┘
 ```

-In both scenarios, the Gentrace SDK helper functions (like `interaction()` and `test()`) typically handle setting the `gentrace.sample` value in the OpenTelemetry Baggage for the operations they trace.
+In both scenarios, the Gentrace SDK helper functions (like `interaction()` and `evalOnce()`) typically handle setting the `gentrace.sample` value in the OpenTelemetry Baggage for the operations they trace.

 See the `examples/` directory for runnable examples demonstrating these concepts with OpenTelemetry.